bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dinghas.md

 ### Mathematical Profile (Excerpt):
 * Alexander attended primary school in Smyrna and began his secondary schooling there.
-* In 1922 his parents moved from Smyrna to Athens and Alexander moved with the family to complete the last three years of his secondary schooling there.
 * In 1931 Dinghas began his studies at Berlin.
 * However, many other talented mathematicians and theoretical physicists were also at Berlin and influenced Dinghas.
 * It was the teaching of Schmidt in particular which convinced Dinghas that mathematics rather than physics was the subject for him to pursue.